 Broadway shows are a luxury item for most people since tickets can run as high as $150 to $350 each, says Geraldine Anello, a classical and Broadway pianist in New York City.
 “But it doesn’t have to be that way.”

-Try Lady Luck.
+Try Lady Luck to expand your chances of scoring cheap tickets.
 “Most Broadway shows have a lottery before each performance,” Anello says.
 You must sign up in person two hours before the performance and if your name is drawn and called 30 minutes prior to the show, she says you could score four tickets for good seats at $20 each.

 Rush tickets are another “fantastic” bargain, Anello says.
 Each theater has its own policy, but in general “you can go as early as the box office opens that day and get tickets ranging from $30 to $55” each, she explains.

-If you plan to see a few shows per year, buy a subscription to the Theater Development Fund, or TDF, for less than $35 to get access to the lowest rates on any Broadway and off-Broadway show.
+If you plan to see a few shows per year, buy a subscription to the Theater Development Fund, or TDF, for $40 to get access to the lowest rates on any Broadway and off-Broadway show.
 Subscriptions are yearly and offer “an incredible resource for teachers, artists and military,” Anello says.

 If you plan to see a show with your class, ask to talk to the “group sales person of the show you want to see,” because group tickets are “always cheaper than individual ones,” Anello says.